Esketit Review: P2P Lending Platform in Transition!

 The Origin Story

-The idea behind Esketit was to establish a low-cost funding source for their worldwide lending operations.
+The idea behind Esketit is to establish a low-cost funding source for their worldwide lending operations.

 Esketit Management

-Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
+Throughout the due diligence process, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
-In the following paragraphs of this Esketit review, you can follow-up on those questions.
+Find out more about those topics in the following paragraphs of this Esketit review.

-Esketit earns money primarily through commission fees that are charged to lenders represented on the platform.
-These fees are divided into a fixed fee and a variable fee, which is calculated depending on the financed loan volume.
-The average commission is around 2%, which thus corresponds to a normal market rate.
+How does Esketit earn money?
+The platform generates its revenue primarily through commission fees charged to the lenders represented on the marketplace.
+These are divided into a fixed fee and a variable fee.
+The flexible fee depends on the financed loan volume on the platform.

 Sign Up and Bonus